altocodenl/tagaway/qascript.md

 					- Background color: #5b6eff
 					- Opacity: 20%
 			- Sort thumbnails from 'newest' (default) to 'oldest' to 'recently uploaded'.
 				- Selection should remain with all parameters.
+			- When scrolling down, if thumbnails are below the fold, the 'Organize Bar' is always visible at the top of image gallery.
 			- Unselect thumbnail by clicking on the selected thumbanil.
 			- The interface should return to 'navigation mode'.
 			- Select a thumbnail again.
 			- Interface should turn to 'organize view'.
-			- Unselect thumbnail by clicking on amount of thumbnails selected icon in blue on 'Organize bar'.
+			- Unselect thumbnail by clicking on number of amount of thumbnails selected icon in blue on 'Organize bar'.
 			- The interface should return to 'navigation mode'.
 			- Select a thumbnail again.
 			- Interface should turn to 'organize view'.